Updated December 2023

-The Hajj season 2022 is just around the corner and many pilgrims around the world are looking forward to performing Hajj 2022 after it was suspended for two years due to COVID-19 restrictions.
-To be able to perform Hajj, all pilgrims need to obtain a Hajj Visa.
+As the Hajj season 2024 is coming closer, many pilgrims around the world are looking forward to performing Hajj 2024 after its successful pilgrimage in the previous season.
+To be able to perform Hajj, all pilgrims need to obtain a Hajj visa.

 What is a Hajj visa?

-Hajj Visa is one of the most important documents that Hajj pilgrims need to be allowed to perform Hajj.
-Hajj visas are valid for travel only in the vicinities of Jeddah, Mecca, and Medina, and for travel between these cities.
-These visas are not valid for work or residency.
+The Hajj visa is one of the most important documents that Hajj pilgrims need to be allowed to perform the Hajj.
+Hajj visas are valid for travel only in the vicinities of Jeddah, Makkah, and Madinah and for travel between these cities.
+Please note that these visas are not valid for work or residency.
 Unapproved travel outside these areas may result in immigration violations and penalties.

 Yes.
 All pilgrims need a visa to perform Hajj.
-However, GCC nationals do not need a visa to travel to the KSA; they still need to obtain the official Hajj permit to enter the KSA.
+However, GCC nationals do not need a visa to travel to Saudi Arabia, although they would still need to obtain an official Hajj permit to perform the Hajj.

 What are the requirements for Hajj visa?